Who can refer to speech and language therapy?

-If you feel that your child or the child you are working with still requires support from the Speech and Language Therapy Service, a referral can be made using the link below; however we do require you to share the following within the referral form:
+If you feel that your child, or the child you are working with, still requires support from the Speech and Language Therapy Service, a referral can be made using the link below; please remember to share the following on the form:

 • Which resources you accessed